hdpe/bowman/README.md

 Primarily intended to provide a convenient means for the setup and tear-down of data for use in automated acceptance tests.

+## Building ##

+To build and install into the local Maven repository:

+`mvn install`

+To run the integration tests:

+`mvn verify -PrunITs`

 ## Quickstart ##

 ### Creating an application ###